How We Work

 20%

-(Source: National Training Laboratories Learning Pyramid)
+Source: National Training Laboratories Learning Pyramid

 How Adults Actually Learn

-Learning is problem-centered, not content-centered
+Learning is problem-centered, not content-centered.

-Experience is the foundation for learning activities
+Experience serves as the foundation for new knowledge.

-Learning is immediately applicable to real-world situations
+Learning is immediately applicable to real challenges.

-Learners are active participants, not passive recipients
+Learners are active participants, not passive recipients.

-Learning addresses intrinsic motivations like competence and connection
+Learning addresses intrinsic motivations like competence and connection.

 The Neuroscience of Embodied Learning